-The Group holds several pieces of land for industrial and commercial buildings for its public transportation and property holding and development business.
+The Group holds several pieces of land for industrial buildings for its public transportation business.
 The Group is the registered owner of these property interests, including the whole or part of undivided share in the underlying land.
 Lump sum payments were made upfront to acquire these property interests from their previous registered owners or the Government, and there are no ongoing payments to be made under the terms of the land lease, other than payments based on rateable values set by the relevant government authorities.
 These payments vary from time to time and are payable to the relevant government authorities.